 Average Daily Attendance (ADA) – the aggregate number of days of attendance of all students during a school year; divided by the number of days school is in session during that year.

 Chronic Absenteeism &ndashp; A chronically absent student is one who is absent 15 or more school days during the school year.
 A student is considered absent if he or she is not physically on school grounds and is not participating in instruction or instruction-related activities at an approved off-grounds location for the school day.
 Chronically absent students include students who are absent for any reason (e.g., illness, suspension, the need to care for a family member), regardless of whether absences are verified or unexcused.

 Verified Absence – Approved absences at a regularly scheduled class, course, and school.
 Verified absences count towards the student’s overall accumulated absent minutes reported to the State of Missouri.
 Examples of verified absences include but are not limited to:

 - Illness or injury of the student, with written medical justification from the parent/guardian;

 - Quarantine or hospitalization, with written confirmation by a medical provider;

-- Illness or death of family or friend, with written excuse from the parent/guardian;
+- Illness or death of family or friend, with a written excuse from the parent/guardian;

-- Court or administrative proceedings, with written excuse from parent/guardian;
+- Court or administrative proceedings, with a written excuse from the parent/guardian;

-- Religious observance, with written excuse from parent/guardian;
+- Religious observance, with a written excuse from parent/guardian;

 - Field trip/school activity-off campus;